Best HYSA:4.21% APY

 The Good

-The Bottom Line: Principal is often the "sweet spot" for many physicians—excellent coverage at a price lower than Guardian.
-Their contract is very physician-friendly, though proceduralists should compare the specific language carefully against Guardian.
+The Bottom Line: Principal is often the "sweet spot" for many physicians—excellent coverage at a price noticeably lower than Guardian.
+Their contract is very physician-friendly, making them ideal for internal medicine and hospitalists.

 MassMutual